mihanwp/MihanPanel-Lite/readme.txt

 = 8.1 =
-Fixed an HTML error in the iThemes Security plugin Solve the problem of sending SMS in some SMS systems (Pro Version) New license activation system (Pro Version)
+Fixed an HTML error in the iThemes Security plugin Solve the problem of sending SMS in some SMS systems (Pro Version) The new license activation system (Pro Version)

 = 8 =
 Optimize and restructure plugin code